jakubvalenta/human-activities/README.rst

 Tested on macOS Mojave.

-1. Download `Human Activities 0.11.0.zip`_ and open it.
+1. Download `Human.Activities.0.11.0.zip`_ and open it.

-2. Move the file *Human Activities.app" that appears to *Applications*.
+2. Move the file *Human.Activities.app" that appears to *Applications*.

    [screenshot moving to applications]